-The retarding effect on blooming by cooling irrigation was measured on three selected trees and as a control group on three dry trees.
-Non-irrigated trees started blooming at April 14-15, whereas the irrigated trees by 9-10 days later.
+Non- irrigated trees started blooming at April 14-15, whereas the irrigated trees by 9-10 days later.
 In Figure 7, the rising angle of the sigmoid-curve was less steep.
-The time between start of bloom and full bloom lasted 17 days instead of 14 days in the check.
+The time between start of bloom and full bloom lasted 16 days instead of 13 days in the check.
 The slowing down of the dynamics lasted during the whole blooming period.
-The dry check finished bloom at May 2 whereas the irrigated at May 14, but the whole blooming period was prolonged by 3 days.
+The dry check finished bloom at May 3 whereas the irrigated at May 12, but the whole blooming period was prolonged by 2 days.

 Figure 7.
-The effect of irrigation on the blooming dynamic of pear.
+The effect of irrigation on the blooming dynamic of apple.
 Between April 14 and May 14, 2010